reason-healthcare/interactive-cds-content/connectathon35.md

 | terminologyEndpointType | hl7-fhir-file | Type of endpoint for terminology |
 | terminologyEndpointAddress | {your local content path} | Local path to CPG Starter content which will also be used for teminology |

 The Reason Framework $questionnaire operation uses configurable endpoints.
-See [CRMI  Artifact Endpoint Configurable](https://build.fhir.org/ig/HL7/crmi-ig/StructureDefinition-crmi-artifact-endpoint-configurable-operation.html )for more information.
+See [CRMI  Artifact Endpoint Configurable](https://build.fhir.org/ig/HL7/crmi-ig/StructureDefinition-crmi-artifact-endpoint-configurable-operation.html) for more information.

 ## Running the CPG Engine